Simulated Rotation Measure Sky from Primordial Magnetic Fields: Methods

 \section{Methods}

-We use cosmological MHD simulations performed with the \texttt{Enzo} code \citep{Bryanetal2014}, coupled with yt \citep{yt-Turk2011} Light Cone analysis \citep{Smithetal_2022} to model the IGM RM produced by PMFs.
-The simulation setup and Light Cone methodology are described in \cite{Mtchedlidzeetal_2022} (hereafter Paper I) and in \cite{Smithetal_2022}, respectively.
-Here we briefly summarise that we simulated $(135.4 h^{-1}\cMpc)^3$ (``c'' referring to comoving units) comoving volume with $1024^3$ grid points, yielding a spatial resolution of $132\,\ckpch$ and a dark matter (DM) mass resolution of $m_{\text{DM}} = 2.53\times 10^{8} M_{\odot}$.
-Simulations start at $z=50$ and assume a Lambda cold dark matter cosmology with parameters $h=0.674$, $\Omega_m=0.315$, $\Omega_b=0.0493$, $\Omega_{\Lambda}=0.685$, and $\sigma_8=0.807$ \citep{Planck2018}.
-As described in Paper I and Paper II, in our setups fluid equations (see Equations 1-8 in \citealt{Bryanetal2014}), are solved using a second-order accurate piecewise linear method for spatial reconstruction and a second-order Runge-Kutta scheme for temporal integration (applied to both gas and DM components).
+We used cosmological MHD simulations performed with the \texttt{Enzo} code \citep{Bryanetal2014}, coupled with yt \citep{yt-Turk2011} light-cone analysis \citep{Smithetal_2022} to model the IGM RM produced by PMFs.
+The simulation setup and light-cone methodology are described in \cite{Mtchedlidzeetal_2022} (hereafter Paper I) and in \cite{Smithetal_2022}, respectively.
+Here we briefly summarise that we simulated the $(135.4 h^{-1}\cMpc)^3$ (`c' referring to comoving units) comoving volume with $1024^3$ grid points, which yielded a spatial resolution of $132\,\ckpch$ and a dark matter (DM) mass resolution of $m_{\text{DM}} = 2.53\times 10^{8} M_{\odot}$.
+Simulations start at $z=50$ and assume a Lambda cold dark matter cosmology with the parameters $h=0.674$, $\Omega_m=0.315$, $\Omega_b=0.0493$, $\Omega_{\Lambda}=0.685$, and $\sigma_8=0.807$ \citep{Planck2018}.
+As described in Paper I and Paper II, in our setups fluid equations (see Equations 1-8 in \citealt{Bryanetal2014}) are solved using a second-order accurate piecewise linear method for spatial reconstruction and a second-order Runge-Kutta scheme for temporal integration (applied to both gas and DM components).
 Magnetic fields are evolved using the Dedner divergence-cleaning method \citep{Dedneretal2002}, and fluid discontinuities are handled with a Harten-Lax-van Leer (HLL) Riemann solver.
 The DM dynamics, governed by Newton's equations, is computed via an N-body approach, with particle positions interpolated to the grid.
-The gravitational potential is obtained by solving Poison's equation using a Fast Fourier Transform (FFT)-based solver.
+The gravitational potential is obtained by solving the Poisson equation using a fast Fourier Transform (FFT)-based solver.